mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 - I'm Matt (they/them)
 - Find me by handle, M A T T C E N
-- Post about talk using #PyConAU and #3AppsInATrenchcoat
 - Slides available on GitHub: <https://github.com/mattcen/2024-11-three-django-apps-in-a-trenchcoat>

 ---